 People don't need to be sane and in a good state of mental health to become involved in assault.
 This is an obvious statement but needs to be pointed out.
 People we know who suffer from a mental illness also need to be considered as possible aggressors.
 Some people would say it is unfair to identify these people as a possible aggressor, but they cannot be ruled out entirely.
 This case clearly identifies they can in fact become aggressive.

 I hope this post has expanded your view on how assaults can occur and that this knowledge will provide some means of either avoiding these situations or emerging better off than would previously had occurred.
-Please feel free to leave some feedback below in the comments section.

 Image by Paulo Brandao